sc81/scblocks/readme.txt

 = 1.1.0 =
 * New: Use apiVersion 2
+* New: Dynamically generate default css for blocks
 * Tweak: Remove scblocks-select-control class from typography controls
 * Fix: Use ToolbarGroup instead of Toolbar
 * Fix: Icon style in Icon Library